 The mission of Wabash Valley Alliance is to provide quality behavioral health and addictions care based on the needs of the communities they serve.
-Interns at this site will have a rotation on an acute inpatient psychiatric unit.
+Interns at this site will choose either the adult track or the child track and have a rotation on an acute inpatient psychiatric unit one day per week.
 Outpatient experience also includes an intensive addictions program, which provides experience with an addiction population.
 Interns may also have the chance to work with an active domestic violence prevention program depending on interest and office placement.